 Searching by topic

-The Bio 1B Library Assignment uses the database BIOSIS Previews; however, most of the search strategies discussed here also work in other databases.
+The Bio 1B Research Skills Assignment uses the database BIOSIS Previews; however, most of the search strategies discussed here also work in other databases.

 A. Starting your search: Developing keywords from a topic

 To find articles on a topic you must craft a search strategy, which involves the following steps:

 - Break your topic down into its main concepts which will be your search terms (keywords).

 Topic: the impacts of climate on the migration of butterflies